phalcon-orphanage/docs/en/reference/models.rst

 Saving the album and the artist at the same time implictly makes use of a transaction so if anything goes wrong with saving the related records, the parent will not be saved either.
 Messages are passed back to the user for information regarding any errors.

+Note: Adding related entities by overloading the following methods is not possible:
+ - Phalcon\Mvc\Model::beforeSave()
+ - Phalcon\Mvc\Model::beforeCreate()
+ - Phalcon\Mvc\Model::beforeUpdate()
+You need to overload Phalcon\Mvc\Model::save() for this to work from within a model.

 Validation Messages
 ^^^^^^^^^^^^^^^^^^^